Aaron Freed’s Discography

 We haven’t even begun to consider the song order yet, so these aren’t tagged with song numbers.
 Around half of these songs will likely be cut from the final release, though many of those will probably be held over for Vol. 3 or even Vol. 4.
 The remainder will probably make it into other projects in some form.

-Contents and even track selection are still potentially subject to change.
-Tempus Irae Redux entered a closed beta test in October 2023 and will very likely be released in early 2024.
+Contents and even track selection remain subject to change.
+Tempus Irae Redux entered a closed beta test in October 2023; it’ll hopefully be released in late 2024.

 featuring compositions by Alexander Seropian, Martin O’Donnell, Michael Salvatori, & Chris Christodoulou